The Dark Crystal: Design

 Each Skeksis suit required a main performer (from Jim Henson's main team of puppeteers, most of whom had previously worked on The Muppet Show), whose arm would be extended over his or her head in order to operate the creature's facial movements, while the other arm operated its left hand.
 Another performer would operate the Skeksis' right arm.
 A team of four technicians operated the Skeksis' hand and face animatronics.
 The Skeksis performers compensated for their lack of vision by having a monitor tied to their chests.
 The Chamberlain Skeksis, in particular, was built with 21 electronic components.

 One Skeksis puppet, identified as "SkekZok", is displayed at the Museum of the Moving Image.

-Mystic puppet, Smithsonian Institution National Museum of American History.

 In designing the Mystics, Froud portrayed them as being more connected to the natural world than their Skeksis counterparts.
 Henson intended to convey the idea that they were purged of all materialistic urges, yet were incapable of acting in the real world.
 Froud also incorporated geometric symbolism throughout the film in order to hint at the implied unity of the two races.
-The Mystics were the hardest creatures to perform, as the actors had to walk on their haunches with their right arm extended forward, with the full weight of the head on it.
-Henson stated that he could hold a position in a Mystic costume for only 5–10 seconds.
+The Mystics were the hardest creatures to perform, as the actors had to walk on their haunches with their right arm extended forward and carrying the puppet's heavy headpiece.
+Henson stated he could hold a position in a Mystic costume for only 5–10 seconds.